s0m3y3/PasswordGenerator/README.md

 ## Description

 Password Generator is a website, that generates a random password.
-The more criteria used & the longer your password length, the more secure your password will be!
+The more criteria selected and longer  password length, the more secure your password will be!
 This will be based on the following:
 1) Your desired Password length.
 Must be between 8-128.
 2) The four criteria:
     * Uppercase letters:  _ABCDEFGHIJKLMNOPQRSTUVWXYZ_